pdbrown/triss/README.md

 mac](https://en.wikipedia.org/wiki/Authenticated_encryption#Encrypt-then-MAC_(EtM))
 fashion as follows.

-For each share of the split secret:
+For each share `i` of the split (encrypted) secret:
-- Given the (split) data `Si` for `i`th share,
-- Generate a 384 bit key `Ki` and
+- Generate a random 384 bit key `Ki` and
+- Given its split (encrypted) data `Si`,
-- Compute a MACi = HMAC-SHA-384(Si, Ki)
+- Compute a `MACi = HMAC-SHA-384(Si, Ki)`

-Then concatenate the MACs of all shares, and include with each share the MACs of all shares.
-Also give each share its own key `Ki`, but no keys of the MACs of any other share.
+Then include with each share the MACs of all shares.
+Also give each share its own key `Ki`, but no keys of any other share.
 When combining, reveal data and keys of all shares, recompute MACs of each share, and verify they match the original MACs distributed with your share.

-It may seem unnecessary to use HMACs: wouldn't simpler (secure) hash functions, say plain SHA384, suffice?
-While a plain hash digest proves authenticity, it also allows an attacker, another participant in this case, to guess your share by brute force.
+It may seem unnecessary to use HMACs: wouldn't plain (secure) hash functions, say SHA384, suffice?
+While a hash digest proves authenticity, it also allows an attacker, another participant in this case, to guess your share by brute force.
 They enumerate and test all bit strings until they find a matching digest and thus your share.
-This is very easy for short secrets, say a 4 digit PIN number.
+This is quite easy for a short secret, say a password or PIN number.
 By using a _keyed_ hash function like HMAC, the attacker must also guess your (384 bit) key which is computationally infeasible.

 #### Encryption vs Trivial Secret Sharing

-Here's a different way to implement 2-of-2 trivial secret sharing using standard symmetric encryption:
+Another way to do 2-of-2 trivial secret sharing is to use standard symmetric encryption (ChaCha20 or AES256 for example):

 To split the secret:
 - Generate a random key `k`, at least 256 bits long.
-- Encrypt the plaintext with the key to produce ciphertext `c`.
+- Encrypt the plaintext with `k` to produce ciphertext `c`.
 - Distribute `k` and `c` as the 2 shares.

 To combine the shares: